nikitoshina/Advisory-Referendum-Experiment/README.md

 ### 1.4.4 Possible Concerns

-We have to address weak points of our experiment.
-Verbal post survey evaluation indicated that subjects could not notice the difference between the two questionnaires.
-It is possible that they did not account for the binding and non-binding nature of questions and perceived them as equal.
-In the real world the nature of the vote would be strengthened through communication channels prior to the distribution making the repercussions clear.
-Another concern is that the subjects did not read the instructions and randomly filled in the answers as 4 of 11 people, who believed the workers were paid fairly elected to support the increase in tuition.
-Lastly, the sample size is not sufficiently large to confirm small differences in behavior.
+We have to address the weak points of the experiment.
+Through a verbal post survey evaluation, it was identified that subjects could not distinguish between the two questionnaires.
+It is possible that they did not account for the binding and non-binding nature of the questions and perceived them to be equal.
+Given a real world scenario, the nature of the vote would be strengthened through communication channels prior to the distribution, allowing for clearer instructions.
+Another concern is that some subjects did not read the instructions attentively and randomly filled in the answers because 4 out of 11 people who believed that workers were paid fairly, elected to support the increase in tuition.
+To sum up, it is clear that the sample size is not sufficiently large enough to absolutely distinguish the small differences in behavior from both groups.

 ## 1.5 Conclusion

-To sum up, there is no statistically significant difference between advisory and binding referendum.
-Combined with the studies discussed at the very beginning our finding proposes a wider introduction of opinion surveys to measure societal opinion and commitment.
+To conclude, there is no statistically significant difference between advisory and binding referendums.
+Combined with the studies discussed at the beginning of the paper, our results propose a wider introduction of opinion surveys to measure societal opinion and commitment.
 Without apparent difference in results, advisory referendum offers higher participation rate and involvement (Ralph M. Goldman) at a lower cost and shorter time to develop and deploy.